Schub-cloud/john-carlos-k8s-challenge/README.md

 # K8S Challenge

+A very simple and minimalist REST API written in Go using Gorilla Mux HTTP router package to access pods inside a given namespace with the GET /pods endpoint.

+Also include `/healthz` and `/readyz` for kubernetes liveness and readiness probes, respectively.

+# Required envs

+* `NAMESPACE` : str

+# How to run locally

+* Navigate to `src` directory

+* `docker build -t go-check-pods .`

+* `docker run -p 80:80 -e NAMESPACE=default go-check-pods`

+# Minikube Deployment Steps:

+Required tools:

+- Minikube
+- Kubectl, Helm CLI

+* Minikube namespace creation inside default minikube cluster:

+Option A: Provision namespace via Terraform.
+Navigate to `provision` directory and run:

+`terraform init`

+`terraform plan -var-file="env/default.tfvars"`

+`terraform apply -var-file="env/default.tfvars"`

+Default namespace name is: go-check-pods-ns.
+This can be overriden in env/default.tfvars

+Option B: Create namespace via helm install command (--create-namespace) - Known caveat is that namespace will not be removed and tracked when uninstalling helm deployments in new namespaces(helm uninstall)

+* Build helm dependencies.
+Navigate to `go-check-pods` and run: `helm dependency build`.
+This should create chart.lock file and include the reloader templates inside the helm charts.
+Validate by running `helm template .`

+* Run helm install: `helm install go-check-pods-release go-check-pods --namespace go-check-pods-ns --create-namespace`

+* Deployments, configmaps, and services should be created following the command above.
+To access service from localhost, use minikube service built-in command.

+`minikube service <app-name> -n <namespace>`
+`minikube service go-check-pods -n go-check-pods-ns`

+# CI/CD

+The app utilizes GitHub Actions to build and push the image to Docker Hub upon code push to `main` branch.
+This will be followed by a `helm upgrade` command to force a helm chart upgrade with the new image version (using mutable `latest` image tagging for simplicity)

+CI/CD is currently not tested and working as user is unable to post GitHub Actions secrets due to permission limitations.

 # Description

 This challenge is meant to evaluate software engineering and kubernetes skills, mind to apply all the best practices you know.